sama64/sama64.github.io/content/posts/stability.md

 you might have goals, things you want to achieve in life, things you want to be good at

-but when you're comfortable in a routine, and you feel safe and validated by your bubble, you don't tend to work towards your goals
+but when you're too comfortable in a routine, and you feel safe and validated by your bubble, you don't tend to work towards your goals

 stability leads to inaction